elvischenv/srt-slurm/docs/installation.md

    - Time limit (default: `4:00:00`)
 3. Create `srtslurm.yaml` with your settings

-> [!NOTE]
-> Until Dynamo 0.7.0 is released you will need to manually build the wheels and place them in the `configs/` directory.
+Dynamo 0.7.0 is now available on PyPI and will be installed automatically from pip when workers start.

 ## Configure srtslurm.yaml